br3ndonland/br3ndonland.github.io-jekyll/info/notes.md

 * Modifying Bootstrap’s core files is not recommended.
 See [Theming Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/theming/).
 I created an additional CSS file called *portfolio.css* to modify and extend the Bootstrap core CSS when necessary.
 * I kept the core Bootstrap CSS open in Sublime Text for reference.
 It was also helpful to open the [Bootstrap template examples](https://getbootstrap.com/docs/4.0/examples/) in Chrome, then inspect with developer tools.
 * I frequently referred to the [Bootstrap docs](https://getbootstrap.com/docs/4.0/getting-started/introduction/) and [Bootstrap GitHub readme](https://github.com/twbs/bootstrap).
-* **Bootstrap was difficult to use.** The documentation is not comprehensive enough, so it lacks detailed explanations of class definitions and web elements.
+* **Bootstrap has a steep learning curve.** The documentation is not comprehensive enough, so it lacks detailed explanations of class definitions and web elements.
 There are online [Bootstrap editors](https://bootstrapbay.com/blog/bootstrap-editors/) like [Codeply](https://www.codeply.com/) and [Bootply](https://www.bootply.com/) that can make development easier.
 There are also templates available (like the [premium themes from Bootstrap](https://themes.getbootstrap.com/)) from [WrapBootstrap](https://wrapbootstrap.com/) and [BootstrapBay](https://bootstrapbay.com/). **It was helpful to work directly with the Bootstrap code as a learning experience, but it would be too slow for professional web development.**

 ## General webpage style and structure